Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 *There* was a strange idea.
 To have her voice, her words and her songs remembered by a rock, for other Humans and maybe Gao like Daar and other Sky-People to hear.
 The Singer certainly had no idea what the gods would think of it.

 Then again, it was never easy to tell what pleased or angered the gods anyway.
-The old Singer wouldn’t have been much help in this situation either---her best advice had always been to not try and guess at godly wants, just dance and sing in whatever way she found pleasing and hope that it would be acceptable.
+The old Singer wouldn’t have been much help in this situation either - her best advice had always been to not try and guess at godly wants, just dance and sing in whatever way she found pleasing and hope that it would be acceptable.

 “...Can I hear more?”